 Companies issue stock to investors as shares of ownership in their business.
 Investors can purchase shares of stocks of public companies on stock exchanges.
 Thousands of companies are traded every day worldwide at the current market price.
 Investors generally value stocks based on their current and future products, earnings and dividends.
 There is no way to reliably predict the future market price of a stock, though that doesn't stop people from trying.

-Warren Buffett and Charlie Munger became successful value stock investors by looking for companies that meet the following criteria:
+Two famous investors, Warren Buffett and Charlie Munger, became successful long-term value stock investors by looking for companies that meet the following criteria:

 - Business with a durable competitive advantage (i.e. lasting value)

 By researching company fundamentals and being patient, Buffett's company has been very successful at "finding needles in the haystack" and outperforming the overall stock market over certain time periods.
 This process takes a lot of energy, time and patience to achieve success.
 Unless you are an investment professional, it is generally not worth the time and effort to try and outsmart the market when you can invest in a low-cost total stock market index fund and get the market return.
 Buffett and Munger are long-term investors, and once they find a company to buy, they hold it forever unless there is a fundamental change in management or competitive advantage.

 Our favorite holding period is forever.
 Warren Buffett

 From 1999 to 2002, I dabbled in some individual stocks, including an IPO (Initial Public Offering) and other stocks I thought might do well.
 I bought these companies because I liked them, not because I had a plan or studied their upcoming plans or management.
 I made a little money in the beginning, however I held onto the losers until 2002 when I decided to give up on individual stocks and sold them for a loss.
 My mutual funds were performing so much better with far less effort.